-- 8.3 The Headteacher and Governing body will ensure that all external staff and volunteers have been recruited safely, including DBS checks as appropriate. - 8.4 The school maintains a single central record of all recruitment checks updated and monitored at least termly. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.8 Risk assessments are carried out on all volunteer activities as required.

-9. MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS

-- 9.1 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated - 9.3 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardising any future police investigation - 9.4 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns' - 9.5 The harms threshold indicates that a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - Behaved or may have behaved in a way that indicates they may not be suitable to work with children (including behavior that may have happened outside school/college, known as transferable risk) - 9.6 Our Managing Allegations Policy details the processes and responses to reporting harm threshold cases and also managing their conclusions. - 9.7 Concerns that do not meet the harm threshold may include - Suspicions or nagging doubts about a member of staff - Complaints - Disclosures made by child, parent/carer or another adult within or outside of school/college - Inappropriate conduct outside of work - Those raised during recruitment and vetting processes
+- We remain vigilant about safeguarding beyond the recruitment process and ensure commitment is evident to the safety and welfare of our children as enshrined in our ethos - 8.3 The Headteacher and Governing body will ensure that all external staff and volunteers have been recruited safely, including DBS checks as appropriate. - When our school is used for non-school activities, we ensure that arrangements are made to keep the children safe through our letting contracts.
+We specify that we expect providers to meet the guidance in Keeping Children Safe in Out of School Settings (KCSIE, Part 2, 169). - If we receive an allegation related to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children, we will follow our own safeguarding policies and procedures, including informing the LADO if relevant (KCSIE Part 4) - 8.4 The school maintains a single central record of all recruitment checks updated and monitored at least termly by Executive Head Teacher and Governors. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.8 Risk assessments are carried out on all volunteer activities as required. - 9.
+MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS - 9.1 We follow the DfE guidance KCSiE, Section 4, when dealing with allegations made against staff, supply staff, volunteers and contractors applying the appropriate level of concern criteria and managing accordingly - 9.2 We work closely with the police, children's social care and MCC LADO when a risk of harm is indicated - 9.3 The welfare of the child/ren is paramount when considering an allegation and before contacting the LADO we make careful enquiries to help determine facts and foundation to the allegation, aware of not jeopardising any future police investigation - 9.4 We consider allegations that may meet the harms threshold and those allegations/concerns that do not, referred to as 'low level concerns'.
+These are outlined in our low level concerns policy. - 9.5 The harms threshold indicates that a person would pose a risk of harm if they have- - Behaved in a way that has harmed a child or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children